marius-cornescu/python.moes_thermostat_bridge/README.md

 # Introduction
-This repository contains a small utility to interact with local Tuya-based thermostats.
+This repository contains a utility application capable of running in a docker pod, designed to interact with local Tuya-based thermostats and integrate them with an MQTT server.
-The main purpose is to publish and control a tuya based Moe's BHT-002 GALW Thermostat via mqtt, while keeping the Tuya Cloud connection (not using cloud cutter)
+The main purpose is to publish and control a tuya based Moe's BHT-002 GALW Thermostat via mqtt, while keeping the Tuya Cloud connection (not using cloud-cutter).

 # High Level Design